Common names: Firefly, Lightning bug, Glow Worm

-Natural enemies: Man--with toxic chemical sprays.
+Natural enemies: Man - with toxic chemical sprays.

-Natural control: None needed--beneficial.
+Natural control: None needed - beneficial.

-Organic control: None needed--beneficial.
+Organic control: None needed - beneficial.

 Insight: Fireflies flash their lights on and off in a distinct pattern.
 Even the larvae and eggs glow; scientists have no clue about this since it obviously cannot relate to mating.
 In the adult stage they definitely add beauty and fascination to summer evenings.
 The larval stage is beneficial.
 They are meat eaters and dine mostly on young snails and slugs.
 There are about 130 species of fireflies in this country.
 In some species the female doesn't have wings.
 Some researchers claim that fireflies are less active when the moon is full.

-QUESTION: I used to love watching fireflies in the summer.
+Q: I used to love watching fireflies in the summer.
 And then, one year, they disappeared.
 We’ve been organic gardeners for more than 10 years, but we still don’t see fireflies.
 How can we attract them to our yard?
 A.C., Dallas

-ANSWER: Stick with an organic program, and fireflies eventually will return.
+A: Stick with an organic program, and fireflies eventually will return.
 Many organic gardeners have reported good populations during the past several years.
 The health of the soil probably is the most important factor because that’s where immature fireflies live.
 Firefly larvae feed on and control slugs and other pests.